Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Observations

 \subsection{VLBA Observations}

-We conducted Very Long Baseline Array (VLBA) observations at the location of CNSS J0019+00 on 2015 Nov 10 and 2016 Aug 31, in order to place a constraint on, or potentially resolve, a relativistically expanding jet (in the event of a non-thermal TDE scenario, e.g. \textit{Swift} J1644+57).
+We conducted Very Long Baseline Array (VLBA) observations at the location of CNSS J0019+00 on 2015 November 10 and 2016 August 31, in order to place a constraint on, or potentially resolve, a relativistically expanding jet (in the event of a non-thermal TDE scenario, e.g. \textit{Swift} J1644+57).
 Observations were conducted at 4.38 and 7.40\,GHz, as part of the Director's Discretionary Time (project code BM444), with J02253+1608 as the fringe finder source and J0016-0015 for phase calibration.
-Due to the limited LST range accessible for observing equatorial sources with the VLBA, the observations were split across the 2 epochs, with observation blocks of 2.5 hours each.
+Due to the limited Local Sidereal Time (LST) range accessible for observing equatorial sources with the VLBA, the observations were split across the 2 epochs, with observation blocks of 2.5 hr each (see Table~\ref{tab:vlbaobs}).

-The source is unresolved in both VLBA epochs, consistent with the source size $\lesssim 1\times10^{17}$\,cm as determined by modeling of the radio SED (see Section~\ref{analysis}).
+The source is unresolved in both VLBA epochs, consistent with the source size $\lesssim 1\times10^{17}$\,cm as determined by modeling of the radio spectral energy distribution (SED; see Section~\ref{analysis}).
 From \textit{Gaia}, the nucleus of the host galaxy is (R.A., decl.)~=~($00^\text{h}19^\text{m}47^\text{s}.33493, +00^\circ35'26''.8126$) $\pm$ (0.34, 0.26) milliarcsec~\citep{GaiaCollaboration+2016, GaiaCollaboration+2018, Lindegren+2018}.
-The location of CNSS J0019+00 from the VLBA observations is coincident with this optical position to within $\sim$3\,mas, implying that CNSS J0019+00 is consistent with the nuclear region of the host galaxy to within $\sim$1\,pc.
+From the VLBA observations, the best-fit position of CNSS J0019+00 is (R.A., decl.)~=~($00^\text{h}19^\text{m}47^\text{s}.335038, +00^\circ35'26''.8102$) $\pm$ (0.12, 0.04) milliarcsec.
+This is coincident with the \textit{Gaia} position to within $\sim$3\,mas, implying that CNSS J0019+00 is consistent with the nuclear region of the host galaxy to within $\sim$1\,pc.